mkj777/codec/README.md

 ## Codec
 Codec is a Lightweight Game Library Client.
-Hopefully a Place for everything you need.
+Hopefully a Place for everything you could need.

 ### Features
 Scanning your PC for games and creating a library